-Despite widespread awareness campaigns and harsh criminal penalties for driving under the influence of alcohol, drunk driving is still one of the biggest risks to motorists in Pennsylvania.
+Despite widespread awareness campaigns and harsh criminal penalties for driving under the influence of alcohol, drunk driving is still one of the biggest risks to motorists in Philadelphia, PA.
 If a driver is reckless or careless enough to get behind the wheel while they are impaired, they have a far greater risk of causing a serious accident and devastating damage to other people involved.

 How Could a Criminal Charge Affect a Civil Case?